simonjenga/SudokuRestService/README.md

 This will create a distributable and deployable WAR file for the web application.
 This WAR file can be deployed on the latest versions of web servers/containers e.g Jetty, Tomcat, WildFly, JBoss etc.

 This project includes a plug-in in the Maven Build file for deploying into the WildFly 8.2.0.Final Server.
-In order to build and deploy it to this server, execute the following command:
+In order to build and deploy it to this Server, execute the following command:

 ```mvn clean package antrun:run -Pdeploy-war -DskipTests -Dinvoker.skip=true```